 Creosote is not the only danger of railroad ties.
 They are also regularly sprayed with highly toxic herbicides, bactericides and fungicides (including PCP).
-The sale of railway ties is prohibited in France since 2003.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.